-The above example would compile the SPARQL command found in the example.rq file into the algebra form outputting that to standard output.
+The preceding example would compile the SPARQL command found in the example.rq file into algebra form and display it to standard output.
 Multiple files can be specified in order to compile a large number of files at once.

 Compilation Modes